MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

 1. If you haven't already done so, [create skills for your space](web-app-cameras-add-skills.md).
 You can't add alerts if you haven't created skills.

+    > [!NOTE]
+    > Camera skills must also be active.
+Alerts cannot be created if camera skills are inactive.

 2. In the web app, on the left side of the screen, select **Alerts**, and then select **Add alert**.

     ![Screenshot highlighting Alerts command and Add alert button.](media/alerts-add-alert.JPG "Screenshot highlighting Alerts command and Add alert button")